levibostian/iOSBlanky/README.md

 * Now, you need to follow the steps [to configure a DynamicLinks URL](https://firebase.google.com/docs/dynamic-links/ios/receive#open-dynamic-links-in-your-app) with your app.
 * Done!
 DynamicLinks can be tested by pasting the URL in Safari and loading the webpage.
 Your app can be launched from there and you can set breakpoints to debug.

+- [ ] Now to setup running UI tests inside of Firebase Test Lab.

+We are using [this fastlane plugin](https://github.com/fastlane/fastlane-plugin-firebase_test_lab) to run tests in test lab.

+* You need to create a Service Account on Google Cloud to authenticate into your Google Cloud project.
+To do this, Firebase project > Settings > Service accounts > Click on "X service accounts from Google Cloud Platform.
+It opens up Google Cloud Platform webpage for you.
+Your Firebase project should be selected as the Google Cloud project when this webpage is opened.
+This is because when you have a Firebase project, a Google Cloud project gets created for you without you even knowing it.
+* If you have not already created a service account *just for firebase test lab* then let's create one.
+Click "Create service account" > for the name enter "firebase test lab" > for roles/permissions select "Project - Editor" > Create.
+* Once you created the service account you need to then create a key file for this account to authenticate with this service account.
+Do this by clicking "Add key" > JSON under the service account you just created.
+This file needs to be kept a secret.
+Store it in a safe place.
+But also make sure that it's available on your CI server.
+I recommend using `cici` for this.
+Then, set `GOOGLE_APPLICATION_CREDENTIALS` with the path to this file.
+* ([Reference](https://github.com/fastlane/fastlane-plugin-firebase_test_lab#enable-relevant-google-apis)) Now you need to enable APIs in your Google Cloud account.
+[Go here](https://console.cloud.google.com/apis/library) and enable these APIs: `Cloud Testing API`, `Cloud Tool Results API`.
+* You need to now tell Firebase what device you want to run tests against.
+Install `gcloud` CLI on your machine with `brew cask install google-cloud-sdk`.
+Then run `gcloud beta firebase test ios models list` to get a table list of all the devices you have available for you.
+* Set `FIREBASE_PROJECT_ID` on your CI server and you're ready to go! `fastlane ui_test` is all setup for you in the Fastfile.

 - [ ] There are more environment variables you need to set on the CI server.
 See what ones you have not yet filled in and fill them in.
 They should be self-explanatory.

 # Tests